 6. Flower Market

 The Flower Market in Amsterdam is not something you should be too enthusiastic about.
-First of all: it’s supposed to be located on boats.
-It’s true some are located on barges that float, but you won’t notice that.
+First of all: the Amsterdam flower market is supposed to be located on boats.
+It’s true that some are located on barges that float, but you won’t notice that.

 Websites still write this is ‘typical local market’, but that’s not true.

 Dutch people don’t buy flowers on the Amsterdam Flower Market.
 This market is for tourists.

 There is a only a small selection of flowers, they are not very fresh and not cheap.